thiagoa/thiagoa.github.io/_posts/2021-07-29-command-line-history-tricks.markdown

 mv some/long/path/name some/long/path/name
 ```

-> TAB is just for accessibility; the shell will automatically expand wildcards upon executing the command.
+> TAB is just for editing the contents or for accessibility.
+The shell will automatically expand wildcards upon executing the command.

-Now you can edit that argument to your liking, which may be quicker than copy-paste or typing it out from scratch.
-Note that I chose to expand argument 1.
+Now you can edit that argument to your liking, which is usually faster than copy-paste or typing it out from scratch.

+Note that I expanded argument 1.
 Arguments start from 0, so `#!:0` repeats the first argument, `#!:1` repeats the second, and so on.

-`!#:N` may be cryptic and hard to remember, but there's a mind trick.
-Just remember that hashtag is usually used to reference numbers, like #0, #1, #2, etc, and the shell history expansion character is usually `!` (bang).
-So to reference the first argument, you would type `!#1` and then put a colon between `#` and `1`.
+`!#:N` may be cryptic and hard to remember, but I made up a trick to help me remember the "current line" case: keep in mind that hashtags can be used to reference numbers - like #0, #1, #2, etc. -, and the shell history expansion character is `!` (bang).
+So, to reference the first argument, type `!#1` and then put a colon between `#` and `1`.

-In the same way, you can grab the full previous command with `!!` (double bang).
-If you forgot to `sudo` the previous command, you can do:
+In the same way, you can grab the entire previous command with `!!` (double bang).
+So, if you forgot to `sudo` something, you can do:

 ```sh
 systemctl stop gdm # Ooops...
 sudo !! # Now this is what you want!
 ```

-As expected, you can also get individual arguments of the last command with `!!:N`.
-If you want the last argument, use a dollar sign, like this: `!!:$`.
-This is super helpful when typing out a sequence of commands where you repeatedly reference the last argument:
+As expected, you can also get individual arguments from the last line with `!!:N`.
+For instance, if you want their last argument, use a dollar sign - `!!:$` - which is super helpful when typing out a sequence of commands where you repeatedly reference the last argument:

 ```sh
 mkdir -p some/dir